kapilkchaurasia/Distributed-Systems-MR/README.md

 # Distributed-Systems-MR
 MIT 6.824 - Distributed Systems Lab 1: MapReduce- Spring 2015

-Tried to build a MapReduce library in Golang as an introduction to distributed systems.
+Tried to build a MapReduce library in Golang as an getting hands-on for distributed systems.
 The interface to the library and the approach to fault tolerance is similar to the one described in the original MapReduce paper

 - MapReduce; The Go Programming Language